zyfjeff/zyfjeff.github.io/docs/编程语言/cpp/tips/tips-117.md

+---
+hide:
+  - toc        # Hide table of contents
+---
-## Tip of the Week #117: Copy Elision and Pass-by-value
+# Tip of the Week #117: Copy Elision and Pass-by-value

 > Originally posted as TotW #117 on June 8, 2016
 > by Geoff Romer, (gromer@google.com)